-The Best Paint Colours for a Girls Room (baby, toddler or tween!)
+How to Choose Paint Colours for a Girl’s Room (baby, toddler or tween!)

 Tips for choosing paint colours with your kids for their bedroom…

-- Ask them to tell you 2 different colours that they would like on their walls (ie: green or pink).
-Then go to the paint store (by yourself) and pick up 3-4 different versions of these colours that you can live with.
-Now don’t go all boring and earthy – stretch your comfort zone a bit and look for those colours that bridge the gap between their need for bright and your need for sane.
+- Ask them to tell you two different colours that they would like on their walls (ie: green or pink).
+Go to the paint store (by yourself) and pick up three to four different versions of these colours that you can live with.
+Now don’t go all boring and earthy – stretch your comfort zone a bit and look for colours that bridge the gap between their need for bright and your need for sane.

-- When you get home, show them the 3-4 colour chips that you have pre-approved and let them pick the one they want and really…let them pick it.
+- When you get home, show them the colour chips that you’ve pre-approved and let them pick the one they want, and really, let them pick it.
 You may have a fave, but you’ve already narrowed it down to what you can live with so leave the rest up to them.

 - When they inevitably get bored with that months’ favourite colour you won’t even need a ladder to change it up.
 All it will take is a gallon of paint, a bottle of wine and an afternoon.

 - If lil Janey chooses Flaming Pink as her most fave colour, it won’t feel like you get punched in the face with colour every time you walk in the room as the colour will essentially be only on 1/3 of the wall space.